NilEis/Zebra-puzzle/README.md

 - The German smokes Rothmans.
 - The Marlboro smoker has a neighbour who drinks water.

+## Question
+Who keeps the fish as a pet.

 ## Solution
 | House       | 1         | 2        | 3         | 4        | 5        |
 | ----------- | --------- | -------- | --------- | -------- | -------- |